 In a van from a traditional rental company, this would set you back around $170.

 With Car Next Door you can rent a van from your neighbours for much less than from a traditional rental company.
-The van owners set their own daily and hourly rates, with the average van costing about $60 a day, plus 33 cents per kilometre (fuel included).
+The van owners set their own daily and hourly rates, with the average van costing about $60 a day, plus a distance charge per kilometre (fuel included).

 The same trip outlined above would cost just under $95 in a local van.
 Plus you can pick it up and return it in just a few minutes and right in your neighbourhood - no hiking to the rental depot or paperwork required!

 |Rental van||Car Next Door|